October 1, 1976, during the 75th anniversary of the Town of Brusly

-Background: This marker honors the Town’s symbol – the Back Brusly Oak.
-The oak tree, more than 350 years old in 2002, was enrolled in the Live Oak Society in 1969 through the efforts of Mrs. Ethel Claiborne “Puffy” Dameron, founder of the West Baton Rouge Historical Association.
+This marker honors the Town’s symbol – the Back Brusly Oak.
+The 350 year old oak tree, was enrolled in the Live Oak Society in 1969 through the efforts of Mrs. Ethel Claiborne “Puffy” Dameron, founder of the West Baton Rouge Historical Association.
 The marker was a gift from the Brusly Lion’s Club in 1976, when the town celebrated its 75th anniversary.
 During the 2001 Centennial the marker was refurbished by two Lion’s Club members.

-• State Historic marker files at the West Baton Rouge Museum
+Reference files at the West Baton Rouge Museum and Library

-• Reference files at the West Baton Rouge Museum and Library
+State Historic marker files at the West Baton Rouge Museum